A tutorial to higher rankings for WordPress sites

 Interested in more valuable tools?
 Check our list of favorite SEO tools here!

 8. Promote your site

-You put a lot of time and effort into the content of your site and making sure that readers can find that content via search engines thanks to SEO, but there are other ways to get people to visit your WordPress site and read your posts.
+You put a lot of time and effort into your site’s content and make sure that readers can find it via search engines, thanks to SEO.
+But there are other ways to get people to visit your WordPress site and read your posts.
 But how do you get and grow such an audience?
 Simply writing posts and putting these out there won’t do the trick: you need to promote your site!

 8.1.
 Encourage engagement

 But how do you get people to engage?
 You can always ask them!
-Write in an engaging way, and then ask your readers for their opinion.
-Then respond to these comments in order to keep the conversation going and build a relationship with your readers.
+Write engagingly, and then ask your readers for their opinion.
+Then respond to these comments to keep the conversation going and build a relationship with your readers.

 Engagement also benefits SEO, as it shows that your site is alive and active.
 If you want to dive deeper into blog engagement, you can read our post on how you can increase blog engagement.

 8.2.
 Grow your reach